 To determine if you’re using proper drivers, go to the Windows Update & Security center to see if there are any new updates for your system.

 Also, you can manually check your drivers in Device Manager, or download them directly from the manufacturer’s site.

-Although it seems unlikely, new versions of drivers could also give you a problem.
+Although it seems unlikely, newer versions of drivers could also give you a headache.
 If that is the case, you should roll them back to the compatible version.
 To check if your new drivers are alright, do the following:

 - Go to Command Prompt and enter the following line:

-- This will open Device Manager where you should check the drivers of the following devices:
+- Here, you should check the drivers for the following devices:

 - Audio card (shown under Sound, Video and Game Controllers in Device Manager)